One of the most common questions is How Long does it take to Get a Divorce in Ontario for Uncontested Divorce?

 It is common for Parties to enter into a Separation Agreement in Ontario to enable them to File for an Uncontested Divorce.

 A Divorce Certificate can be collected after 30 days from the date Divorce Order has been issued.

-How Long it Takes to Get a Divorce in Ontario
+How Long it takes to Get a Divorce In Ontario.
+Well Written Article

 BBB Accredited A+ Rating Law Firm in Ontario

 The information including any legal content contained on our website or Facebook Page or Youtube Channel or any other Social Media forum is intended solely to provide general information and guidance on matters of Public interest only.
 It should not be construed as Legal Advice applicable to you or your circumstances.

 The information available on the above forums does not create any solicitor and client relationship and it should not be used as a substitute for Legal Consultation.
 Please contact us for Free Consultation to speak to a Lawyer at our Firm.